TheGalfins/GNSS_Compare/docs/user_manual/android_gnssMeasurements.rst

 Galileo
 -------

-Roughly speaking, the pseudorange is the difference between the time of signal reception and the time of signal transmission multiplied by the speed of light.
-Therefore, let's see how we compute the time of signal reception with the Android raw parameters:
+Roughly speaking, the pseudorange is the difference between the time of signal reception and the time of signal transmission multiplied by the speed of light (for a more detailed definition check the :ref:`Glossary`).
+Therefore, let's see how we compute the time of signal reception with the Android GNSS raw parameters:

 .. code-block:: java